jniediek/RIFF_publication/Readme.md

 # Code related to the RIFF

+The RIFF is an interactive arena for freely moving rats.

 This repository contains code related to the publication

 Jankowski M. M., Polterovich A., Kazakov A., Niediek J., Nelken I.: *The RIFF: an automated environment for studying the neural basis of auditory-guided complex behavior*.